galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

-# Set up simple WebLogic cluster on AKS manually
+# Running a WebLogic Cluster on the Azure Kubernetes Service

 This article shows how to use the [Oracle WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/)